dplochcoder/hkspoilerviewer/README.md

 ## Text Search

 Search items by their name, location, or both.
-Scene names like `Ruins_05` are searchable as well (by location), though not displayed in the UI.All matches are case-insensitive and substring-ba
+Scene names like `Ruins_05` are searchable as well (by location), though not displayed in the UI.

-All matches are case-insensitive and match on *all* terms, so a search for "Des dark" will match items named 'Descending_Dark'.
+All matches are case-insensitive and match on *all* terms, so a search for "Des dark" will match items named 'Descending_Dark' but not 'Desolate_Dive'.

 ## Preset Filters